CellProfiler/CellProfiler-Analyst/docs/source/3_properties_file.rst

 Checking your tables
 --------------------
-The following field (optional) tells Classifier whether to check your tables at startup for anomalies such as missing column indices (an index is a database structure that greatly improves the speed of data retrieval) or orphaned objects (objects that do not correspond to an image in the image table).
-The operation can take up to a minute if your object table is extremely large.
+The following field (optional) tells Classifier whether to check your tables at startup for anomalies such as missing/None/NULL values.

 .. code-block:: text